n8n-io/n8n-docs/docs/nodes/credentials/Shopify/README.md

 ## Prerequisites

 - Create a [Shopify](https://shopify.com/) account.
-- Create a [Shoppify Partner Account](https://developers.shopify.com/) and connect your main Shopify account by signing in.

-## Using OAuth
+## Using API Key

-1. Access your Shopify Partners Dashboard.
+1. Access the [Apps](https://www.shopify.com/admin/apps) section of your Shopify Store's admin console.
-2. Click on Apps on the left panel.
+2. Click on 'Manage private apps' near the bottom of the page.
-3. Create a new app by entering necessary settings.
+3. Click on the 'Create new private app' button and create a new app by entering any necessary information.
+Make sure that set appropriate for the methods you plan to use under the 'Admin API' section.
-4. Upon app creation, scroll down and you will see your API key, secret.
+4. Upon app creation, scroll down and you will see your API key, Password, and Shared Secret.
 5. Use your password, API key, secret and shop subdomain with your Shopify node credentials in n8n.

 ![Getting Shopify credentials](./using-oauth.gif)